How to Visit the Vancouver Maritime Museum Like a Pro

 False Creek Ferries

-There are two companies who offer commuter ferry service to a variety of locations throughout the False Creek area.
+There are two companies that offer commuter ferry service to a variety of locations throughout the False Creek area.

 Seawall